nemoarchive/documentation/submit_data.md

-#### Weekly Summary files
+#### Quarterly inventories
 Registration for a NeMO Aspera account will also trigger an invitation to join the NeMO Archive groups.io main group and appropriate grant-specific subgroups.
 As a member of these groups, submitters will receive quarterly inventory files.
 These groups are also used for quarterly update reminders and other important information.
-If you would like to be added or to add someone else from your group to groups.io, please email nemo@som.umaryland.edu.
+If you would like to be added or to add someone else from your group to groups.io, please email [nemo@som.umaryland.edu](mailto:nemo@som.umaryland.edu).